-SSSA takes a bimodal approach that enables students to apply what they learn in the classroom to various community projects.
-We provide students with the opportunity to work alongside a Ghanaian humanitarian organization on their public health, anti-child trafficking, and education campaigns, while also taking classes that shed light on the socio-political events that contribute to local problems.
-With our holistic approach, students have an enhanced learning experience and the community has more capable and informed volunteers.
-Together we work to build meaningful relationships with our partner organization, the Cheerful Hearts Foundation, while inspiring personal growth and cultural awareness amongst our students.
+SSSA takes a bimodal approach that enables participants to apply what they learn in the classroom to various community projects.
+We provide participants with the opportunity to work alongside a Ghanaian humanitarian organization on their public health, anti-child trafficking, and education campaigns, while also taking classes that shed light on the socio-political events that contribute to local problems.
+With our holistic approach, participants have an enhanced learning experience and the community has more capable and informed volunteers.
+Together we work to build meaningful relationships with our partner organization, the Cheerful Hearts Foundation, while inspiring personal growth and cultural awareness amongst our participants.

 I was raised in Oakland, California & am proud to call the San Francisco Bay Area home.
 I come from a very artistic & politically conscious community & issues of injustice & concerns for humanity have always been dinner time conversations in my family.
 My interest in multiculturalism & international politics was truly sparked when I traveled to Turkey as part of a U.S. Department of State initiative to improve citizen diplomacy between the U.S. & Muslim